Skip to content

 Additional information⚓︎

-• ILC detects a domain from the request.hostname of Fastify and checks whether this hostname is listed in the Router domains.
+• ILC detects a domain from the request.host of Fastify and checks whether this hostname is listed in the Router domains.

 • Each registered domain in the Router domains has its own set of routes that do not overlap.